-After a brief break from writing, the first profile for the month of November takes us to Texas and one Offa Shivers Lattimore, an outstandingly named man who served as a member of the Texas State senate and later as a judge on the state Court of Criminal Appeals.
+After a brief break from writing, the first profile for the month of November takes us to Texas and one Offa Shivers Lattimore, an outstandingly named man who served as a member of the Texas State Senate and later as a judge on the state Court of Criminal Appeals.
 A surprising amount of information has been located on Lattimore (as well as a few photographs of him) and I can certainly say that I wish this was the case for some of the other obscure persons profiled here on the site.
 The annals of the Texas State legislature are home to many unusually named political figures, of which Mr. Lattimore is one.

 Lattimore was admitted to the bar in 1889 and in August of that year relocated to the city of Fort Worth to open a law practice.
 In the following year he married to Ms. Ermine Field Buck (1866-1944) with whom he would have eight children, who are listed as follows: Nannie (born 1888), Offa Jr. (1890-1952), Halbert Shipp (1892-1969), John Lee (1894-1967), William Buck (1895-1954), Robert Baker (1897-1974), Oliver (died aged three months in 1898) and Walter R. (1900-1967).

-Lattimore's career in public service began in the same year as his marriage, being appointed as assistant attorney of Tarrant County, Texas.
+Lattimore's career in public service began in the same year as his marriage when he was appointed as assistant attorney of Tarrant County, Texas.
 He served in the post until 1894, and six years later became county attorney.
 After four years of service as county attorney, he returned to private practice and in 1910 won election to the Texas State Senate, representing the county of Tarrant.
 Lattimore served as Senate President Pro Tempore during his first term and also held a seat on the committees on Commerce and Manufacture (chairman), Constitutional Amendments, Finance, Labor, Privileges and Elections and lastly, Stock and Stock Raising.

-Offa Lattimore won reelection to the Texas Senate in November 1914 and continued to be a busy man at the state capitol, serving on the committees of Civil Jurisprudence, Educational Affairs, Internal Improvements, and State Affairs.
-Following his second term Lattimore mounted a candidacy for the Texas State Court of Criminal Appeals and a political advertisement on his campaign (shown below) was prominently featured in the Texas Railway Journal in 1918.
-This notice touted Lattimore's previous experience in the senate, as well as his being a friend to "organized labor."
+Offa Lattimore won re-election to the Texas Senate in November 1914 and continued to be a busy man at the state capitol, serving on the committees of Civil Jurisprudence, Educational Affairs, Internal Improvements, and State Affairs.
+Following his second term, Lattimore mounted a candidacy for the Texas State Court of Criminal Appeals and a political advertisement on his campaign (shown below) was prominently featured in the Texas Railway Journal in 1918.
+This notice touted Lattimore's previous experience in the Senate, as well as his being a friend to "organized labor."

 A Lattimore political advertisement from the Texas Railway Journal.